 Here Google doesn’t change the page title but sometimes it may change the meta description that shows on the organic results according to the search query and relevancy.

-These are basically the modified organic result which shows additional information for better user experience and these are further divided into several sections.
+These are basically the modified organic result that shows additional information for a better user experience and these are further divided into several sections.

-These are basically meant for generating the extra amount of revenue for search engines like Google.
+These are basically meant for generating an extra amount of revenue for search engines like Google.
 If you search for any product-related queries then you will see some shopping links at the top.